DanielF737/Advanced-Channel-Point-Rewards/readMe.md

 **Note** - this only works for Channel Point Rewards that require a message field

 ## Bonk Setup
-The file explorer is accessible using the button in left corner of the navigation bar.
-You can create a new file by clicking the **New file** button in the file explorer.
-You can also create folders by clicking the **New folder** button.

 ## Upside Down Setup
-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.